lmsilva/jitsi_security_tests/README.md

 ...and run the script!

 Also noticed a few other things that might be worth pursuing:
+* It seems any user can join a conference room, kick all other users and set a password on the room...

 * Jicofo's configuration file, by default, is installed at /etc/jitsi/jicofo/config
   * In it, a few different parameters are defined: **JICOFO_SECRET, JICOFO_AUTH_USER and JICOFO_AUTH_PASSWORD**
   * By default, this file is NOT world readable!
 However, any unprivileged user with local access to the system can view those access credentials by looking at the Java process startup arguments: